Departmental Speakers Series and Related Talks

 CHRISTOPHER FYNSK (University of Aberdeen, Dean of European Graudate School), "The Library, at Home" (Derrida), October 2

-DIDIER FRANCK (University of Paris X [Nanterre]), Title TBA, November 6
+DIDIER FRANCK (University of Paris X [Nanterre]), "From Phenomenology to Theology?", November 6

 JOHN SALLIS (Boston College), "Return to Nature."
 September 5.